Multi Company Environments

 - Navigate to Classification > Companies and Sets of Companies.

-- Enter the company name and code.
+- Enter the Company Code and Company Name.

 - Click Save.